hgcat-360/PotPlayer-Extension_yt-dlp/README.md

 ![2025-12-21_03h28_13](https://github.com/user-attachments/assets/9158989e-a395-49af-960a-bb6394396e1c)

-Then configure the following options:
+Then configure the following settings:
 1. *Enable skip feature* > On
 2. *Chapter title* > On
 3. Enter target strings in the chapter field

 The specified strings must appear in the chapter titles you want to skip.
-Multiple strings can be separated by semicolons (;). **Don't include spaces** in them.
+Multiple strings can be separated by semicolons (;).
+Note that **a space after the semicolon is not allowed here**.

 Example: